lichengzh/lichengzh.github.io/_pages/about.md

 # About Me
 * I am a Ph.D. student in Economics at .
-* My research focuses on **Macroeconomics and Monetary Economics, Financial Economics**.
+* My research focuses on Macroeconomics and Monetary Economics, Financial Economics.